 6.3 Application to 3rd (non-EU) countries

-https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Pilot+for+the+International+Compatibility+of+Trust+Services
+NOTE 1: See https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Pilot+for+the+International+Compatibility+of+Trust+Services.

 eIDAS contemplates an internationalization area with which third (non-EU) countries are able to be subject under eiDAS 2 regulation [i.1] in art.14 " it establishes that "trust services provided by trust service providers established in a third country can be recognised as legally equivalent to qualified trust services provided by qualified trust service providers established in the Union where the trust services originating from the third country are recognised under an agreement concluded between the Union and the third country in question or an international organisation in accordance with Article 218 TFEU".